couchbase/cbft/README.md

 ## Running cbft

-Start cbft, pointing it to the Couchbase Server as its datasource server...
+Start cbft, pointing it to your Couchbase Server as its datasource server...

     ./cbft -server http://localhost:8091